How to Teach Long Division: Tips and Techniques

 How to teach long division to struggling students

-If our step-by-step long division method algorithm is still hard for your students, there is a need to combine several strategies and adjust them to their individual needs.
+If you still don’t know how to explain long division to a child, there is a need to combine several strategies and adjust them to their individual needs.
 We’ll discover some of your options below.

 How to explain long division to struggling students: 5 tips

-It’s hard to be patient seeing a student make the same mistake over and over.
+It’s hard to be patient, seeing your child make the same mistake over and over when you’re trying to figure out how to teach long division.
 But that’s critical to let them learn as long as they need, even if it means finding different ways to explain the same thing until they get it.
 With struggling students, it’s better to concentrate on progress, not perfection.

 Math is an abstract science, but a hands-on approach makes it more understandable for kids.
 Use the box method or real objects like apples and flowers to illustrate the logic and relationships between multiplication, division, and subtraction.